 2022 Spring Internship Update

-For the safety and well-being of our students, guests, volunteers and staff, Newfields has made the decision to put an indefinite hold on our internship program due to the outbreak of Coronavirus (COVID-19).
+For the safety and well-being of our students, guests, volunteers and staff, Newfields has made the decision to put an indefinite hold on our internship program due to the COVID-19 pandemic.
 This decision was not made lightly, but we feel it is necessary to support the health of our community.
-Newfields hopes to bring back the internship program in a limited capacity for Fall 2021 or Spring 2022.
 Keep an eye on this page for updates.

 Newfields is more than a local cultural attraction with an international reputation.
 It’s also a small city that can help you figure out what you’re going to do in the big, wide world.
 You know that at Newfields you’ll find art, gardens, and performances.
 But you’ll also find designers, scientists, photographers, lawyers, and marketers, all looking for the chance to introduce you to what they do.
 Help them—and yourself—out by becoming an intern at Newfields.